np3wu/Spydur_Guide/docs/gettingstarted/re_spydur_account.md

 To request a Spydur account, please contact hpc@richmond.edu with the following information:

 - Your name: First and Last
-- Your department and who you areworking with
+- Your department and who you are working with
 - Your UR email address
 - Your UR ID number